Anti-nuclear movement: Public opinion surveys on nuclear issues

+Survey respondents in the European Union and US considered investment in nuclear energy to be a higher priority than those in China, though all three favored renewable energy much more strongly than nuclear overall.

 In 2005, the International Atomic Energy Agency presented the results of a series of public opinion surveys in the Global Public Opinion on Nuclear Issues report.
 Majorities of respondents in 14 of the 18 countries surveyed believed that the risk of terrorist acts involving radioactive materials at nuclear facilities is high, because of insufficient protection.
-While majorities of citizens generally supported the continued use of existing nuclear power reactors, most people did not favor the building of new nuclear plants, and 25% of respondents felt that all nuclear power plants should be closed down.
-Stressing the climate change benefits of nuclear energy positively influences 10% of people to be more supportive of expanding the role of nuclear power in the world, but there is still a general reluctance to support the building of more nuclear power plants.
+While a majority of citizens supported the continued use of existing nuclear power reactors, most did not favor building new nuclear plants, and 25% of respondents felt that all nuclear power plants should be closed down.
+Stressing the climate change benefits of nuclear energy increases support for expanding the role of nuclear power in the world by 10%; however, there is still a general reluctance to support building more nuclear power plants.

-There was little support across the world for building new nuclear reactors, a 2011 poll for the BBC indicated.
+There was little support worldwide for building new nuclear reactors, a 2011 BBC poll indicated.
 The global research agency GlobeScan, commissioned by BBC News, polled 23,231 people in 23 countries from July to September 2011, several months after the Fukushima nuclear disaster.
-In countries with existing nuclear programmes, people are significantly more opposed than they were in 2005, with only the UK and US bucking the trend.
+In countries with existing nuclear programmes, people are significantly more opposed to them than they were in 2005, with only the UK and the US bucking the trend.
 Most believed that boosting energy efficiency and renewable energy can meet their needs.

-Eurobarometer 2008 poll indicated 44% supporting and 45% opposing nuclear energy in the European Union.
-Majority (over 62%) also appreciated nuclear power as means to prevent climate change.
+The Eurobarometer 2008 poll indicated that 44% supported and 45% opposed nuclear energy in the European Union.
+The majority (over 62%) also appreciated nuclear power as a means to prevent climate change.
 Both Eurobarometer and subsequent OECD poll (2010) indicated a "clear correlation between knowledge and support", so respondents who were more aware of the greenhouse gas emissions from energy sector were more likely to support low-emission nuclear power.
 A 2012 meta-analysis also confirmed positive correlation between support for nuclear power and understanding of nuclear power operations, with a significant effect where people living closer to nuclear power plant showed higher levels of support in general.
 In the United States, support and opposition to nuclear power plants is split almost equally.